dikortis/LetsTalkETC/Episodes/Episode_13.md

-hard fork because I seem to believe that erasing or modifying cryptographically verified history it's against the principle of a blockchain yes now now in hindsight I don't think that the three foundation made a mistake I think they what they did was was okay for their purposes or fail goals but still for a company like stanbridge the blockchain has to be immutable and it has it cannot
+hard fork because I seem to believe that erasing or modifying cryptographically verified history it's against the principle of a blockchain yes now in hindsight I don't think that the three foundation made a mistake I think they what they did was for their purposes or fail goals but still for a company like stanbridge the blockchain has to be immutable and it has it cannot